wolfvictorOSI/Edge-Data-Store-Docs/V1/CommandLine/Retrieve EdgeCmd utility help.md

 	For more information, see the example, [Help for the System component](#help-for-the-system-component).

-	**Note:** The help output also provides examples of commands that you can run to configure the component.
+	**Note:** The help includes examples of commands used to configure the component.

-## View component facet help instructions
+## View component facet help

-Complete the following to view help instructions for a specific facet within a component:
+Complete the following steps to view help for a specific facet within a component:

-1. Open command line.
+1. Open a command prompt.
-2. Type the following in the command line, replacing `<componentId>` and `<facetName>` with the value that you want, and press Enter.
+2. Type the following command, replacing `<componentId>` and `<facetName>` with the component ID and the facet name, and press Enter.

 	```bash
 	edgecmd Help <componentId> <facetName>